Click on the ‘+’ next to any section for more details

 Details available on the national site here.

-Piloting (aka Coastal Navigation) (P) is the first of the navigational classes focusing on reading and using coastal and inland conditions.
+Marine Navigation (aka MN1) is the first of the coastal navigational classes focusing on reading and using coastal and inland conditions.
 The course emphasizes plotting and checking your progress along with the use of GPS for determining position, and introduces digital charting along with traditional charting, compass and dead reckoning navigation skills.
 Plotting, labeling, use of the compass, aids to navigation and a host of related topics are included.

 Celestial Navigation